wandrer-earth/wandrer-earth.github.io/_posts/2023-06-07-may-summer-update.markdown

 </figcaption>{:style="width: 85%; display:block; margin-left:auto; margin-right:auto"}

 ### Small-batch artisanal Wandrer stickers are here
 We heard from a few folks who were more interested in sticker versions of our [patches](https://wandrer.earth/patches).
 I ordered a small batch of stickers as a test run.
 They are matte, 3"/7.5cm circles and pleasant muted colors.
 The cost is $5 per sticker including shipping.
-If you're interested in buying a sticker, please [email me](mailto:pearl@wandrer.earth) to start your order.
+If you're interested in buying a sticker(s), please [email me](mailto:pearl@wandrer.earth) to start your order.
 Hurry, we only have 10 of each!
 If demand is high, we'll place a larger batch order.

 ![](/assets/images/2023-06-08-may-update/stickers.png){:style="width: 85%; display:block; margin-left:auto; margin-right:auto"}
 <figcaption>Our new stickers, available for sale by sending an email to <a href="mailto:pearl@wandrer.earth">me</a>.